osquery/osquery/docs/wiki/installation/cli-flags.md

 Prepend a `@cee:` cookie to JSON-formatted messages sent to the **syslog** logger plugin.
 Several syslog parsers use this cookie to indicate that the message payload is parseable JSON.
 The default value is false.

+`--logtostderr=true`

+This is default `true` and will also send log messages in GLog format to the process's `stderr`.
+The logs are limited by severity and the following flag: `--stderrthreshold`.

+`--stderrthreshold=2`

+This controls the types of logs sent to the process's `stderr`.
+It does NOT limit or control the types sent to the logger plugin.
+The default value 2 is `ERROR`, set this to `0` for all non-verbose types.
+If the `--verbose` flag is set this value is overridden to `0`.

 ## Distributed query service flags

 `--distributed_plugin=tls`